 The main paint color in our house is gray.
 On the second floor, we chose to paint each room a color that complemented the gray.
 After several choices, we decided on purple.

 I wanted purple, but all I could think about was Barney so I was super hesitant.
+I wanted this bathroom makeover to be a little dramatic, but didn’t want the bathroom to look like a grape either!
 We narrowed it down to two shades of purple; Vinter and Sultana.
 In the end, Sultana was the winner!
 The guest bathroom was a frightening Seafoam Green.

 Before we bought the house, when I saw it, all I could say was…why?
 We all have different tastes, of course, but that was the first time I’d ever seen a seafoam green bathroom and I pray it’s the last.

-While there isn’t much to do in this bathroom, the purple truly brought it to life and so that paint made my job so much easier.
+While there isn’t much to do for this bathroom makeover, the purple truly brought it to life and that paint made my job easier.
 The only thing I have left to do is to find:

 - a purple and gray shower curtain